A student stands next to her poster presentation talking to a spectator.

 Peer research contacts

-Peer research contacts are undergraduate students who are already involved in research in Psychology and are willing to share their experiences via email correspondence.
+Peer research contacts are undergraduate students who are already involved in research in psychology and are willing to share their experiences via email correspondence.
 The list below includes research area and lab.
-Please note that many students' work is interdisciplinary; if you are interested in Social Psychological research, for example, there may be useful contacts in Cognitive or Developmental Psychology.
+Please note that many students' work is interdisciplinary; if you are interested in social psychological research, for example, there may be useful contacts in cognitive or developmental psychology.

 Research assistants